Luis A. Seco

-Luis A. Seco is a Spanish economist and mathematician who is the director of Canadian based RiskLab, a global-based laboratory headquartered in Toronto that conducts research in financial risk management.
-Seco is also president and CEO of Sigma Analysis & Management Ltd.
+Luis A. Seco is a Spanish economist and mathematician who is the director of Canadian-based RiskLab, a global-based laboratory headquartered in Toronto that conducts research in financial risk management.
+Seco is also president and CEO of Sigma Analysis & Management Ltd and professor of mathematics at the University of Toronto Mississauga.

 Career

 He is the director of the Mathematical Finance Program at the University of Toronto.